 The topography is relatively flat and composed mostly of coral.
 The highest point on the island is Mount Hillaby, at 336m or (1,104 ft) above sea level.
 Barbados has lovely sandy beaches and a pleasant tropical climate that attracts visitors and investors alike.
 The average daytime temperature ranges between 84-86 degrees Fahrenheit (29-30 degrees Celsius).
 Barbados has used these resources effectively to develop a viable tourist industry, which now serves as the base for a stable and buoyant economy.

-The resident population of Barbados is estimated at 287,371 at the end of 2022.
+The resident population of Barbados is estimated at 266,221 as at September 2022.
 The ethnic mix consists of 93% of African descent, 3.2% European, 2.6% of mixed race and 1% East Indian.
 The population density is high, with 85% of the population living in urban areas.

-Barbados’ high standard of education has produced an easily trained workforce, with an adequate supply of professional as well as skilled and unskilled labour. as at 2020, the labour force was estimated at 141,940.
-Owing to the Covid-19 pandemic and the impact that it has had on the tourism sector, unemployment has increased.
-The Central Bank of Barbados Economic Review for January to September 2021 stated that during the first quarter of 2021 when the economy was under “National Pause”, 105,700 persons were employed, and the unemployment rate was 17.2% as compared to 13.6% at the end of 2020.
-As some restrictions have been lifted, some workers have returned to work.
+Barbados’ high standard of education has produced an easily trained workforce, with an adequate supply of professional as well as skilled and unskilled labour.
+As at 2022, the labour force was estimated at 136,500.
+Owing to the residual effects of the Covid-19 pandemic and the impact that it has had on the tourism sector, unemployment has increased.
+However, The Central Bank of Barbados Economic Review for January to September 2022 stated that during 2022 jobless trends reverted to a normal trend and, at June 2022, the unemployment rate was 9.3%, down from 15.9% a year earlier.
+The three main industries accounting for improvements in the unemployment rate were tourism, wholesale and retail trade and construction.
+Additionally, as all restrictions have been lifted, workers have largely returned to work.

 The weekly working hours for office personnel vary between 35 to 40 hours, while a 40-hour week is normal for manual workers.
 Work undertaken in excess of the basic workweek and during public holidays normally attracts premium rates of pay.